Everything you need to know about 'Tina: The Tina Turner Musical' on Broadway

 Why should I see Tina: The Tina Turner Musical on Broadway?

-This is the Adrienne Warren show.
-The endurance and charisma required to pull off this role call for a performer who can take it into overdrive... and beyond!
+The endurance and charisma required to pull off this role call for a performer who can take it into overdrive and beyond, so you're bound to see a powerhouse deliver Turner's work no matter who is in the role.
 With the inevitable jukebox musical encore finale worth the price of admission alone, writer Katori Hall has beautifully woven Tina’s wealth of hits into the story in a perfect balance of presentation and narrative progression.

-When is Tina: The Tina Turner Musical reopening on Broadway?
+How do I get tickets to Tina: The Tina Turner Musical on Broadway?

-Tina: The Tina Turner Musical is reopening at the Lunt-Fontanne Theatre on Broadway from Oct.
-8, 2021.
-Find out more about Tina the Musical on Broadway here.
+Tina: The Tina Turner Musical tickets are currently not available on New York Theatre Guide.
+Find out more about Tina on Broadway here.

 (Photos by Manuel Harlan)